handshake-org/ledger-app-hns/README.md

 This is a key management application for the Handshake Protocol.
 It runs on the Ledger Nano S and Ledger Blue personal security devices.
 It allows users to create extended public keys and addresses as well as create signatures for valid Handshake transactions.
-It can be used with the [hns-ledger] client library to interact with wallet software.
+It can be used with the [hns-ledger][hns-ledger] client library to interact with wallet software.

 This document serves as an overview of the relevant technical and licensing details for this application.
 For more general information on developing